Art-Sells/Arells/Build-Notes.md

 - - - - Bull: Show modal explanation
 - - - - Sloth: Show modal explanation

-### Import (Page)
+### Receive (Page)
-- Import
+- Receive
 - - (B)
 Choose Wallet (1, 2, 3, etc)
 - - (B) Address
-- - Ensure the private key you saved while creating this wallet matches this wallet address before importing funds to this wallet
+- - Ensure the private key you saved while creating this wallet matches this wallet address before receiving funds to this wallet
-- Fee (mention .5% import fee)
+- Fee (mention .5% receive fee)
 - Powered by Vavity (V) (link)

-### Export:
+### Send:
 - Opening Modal:
-- - Warning: exporting your investments out of Arells and into any financial system that hasn’t adopted Vavity (V) will emotionally subject your investments to bear-market losses, are you sure? (yes) (Back To Account)<- Back to account
+- - Warning: sending your investments out of Arells and into any financial system that hasn't adopted Vavity (V) will emotionally subject your investments to bear-market losses, are you sure? (yes) (Back To Account)<- Back to account
 - - As numbers typed in amounts compare external and internal value, if no losses, don’t show calculations losses not based on profits, based off external pricing vs internal pricing (get from VavityTester.tsx)
 - Powered by Vavity (V) (link)